sgladkoff/goldpan/docs/rigora.md

 **Rigora** is very good at exporting various file formats.
 For example, you can export the contents of a XLIFF file as an Excel, Word or TMX file, or export unique records only to remove duplicates.

+### Additional Check Results Window Functionality for GAR

+As you run GAR checks in **Rigora**, you may need to copy and paste information from the glossary into one or more translation strings.

+Click on a **Check Results** string containing glossary information while holding down ALT to copy it into the clipboard.
+Then, you'll be able to quickly paste this information wherever you want.

 ## Software Updates

 When translating software, **Rigora** can do 100% matching updates of software strings, autotranslate ICE matches by TMX files (“software dictionary”, translated before).